Dr Linda Speight

 Linda Speight is a hydrometeorologist whose research seeks to develop early warning systems to improve disaster risk management, particularly for flooding.
 She is interested in global flood forecasting, surface water flood forecasting, ensemble forecasts, impact-based forecasts, risk communication, decision making and climate resilience.

 Linda joined the University of Oxford in 2021, moving from the University of Reading where she was a postdoctoral researcher.
-Prior to joining the University of Reading, Linda was a Senior Scientist at the Scottish Environment Protection Agency (SEPA) where she was involved in operational flood forecasting and led the scientific development of the Scottish Flood Forecasting Service.
+Prior to returning to academia, Linda was a Senior Scientist at the Scottish Environment Protection Agency (SEPA) where she was involved in operational flood forecasting and led the scientific development of the Scottish Flood Forecasting Service.
 Linda has a BSc from the University of Bristol (2005) and an MSc from Newcastle University (2006).
-Her PhD research, completed at the University of Newcastle in 2013, sought to develop a methodology for understanding dependencies in flood risk exposure in the UK.
+Her PhD research, completed at the Newcastle University in 2013, sought to develop a methodology for understanding dependencies in flood risk exposure in the UK with a focus on the insurance sector.
 Linda has also held associate lecturing positions at the University of Lincoln and the University of Portsmouth.
 She started her career as a flood risk analyst at JBA Consulting.

 Current Research

 Linda is involved in interdisciplinary research improving the operational use of risk-based flood forecasting science.
-Her research falls under three main topics.
+Her research falls under the following main topics.

 Surface water flood forecasting